firstdraft/appdev-lessons/lessons/refactoring-msm-queries.md

 We get the title and year from whichever movie this method is being run on, and that is what the keyword `self.` is for.
 When you're defining an instance method, and you need to call some other instance method, in order to make this instance method work, the `self.` keyword gives us a way to call the other instance method within the definition of this instance method.

 **BENP: this is somewhat confusing wording. needs to be stated clearly and maybe linked to previous material.
-Right now there is a very long section called "Instance method review" in `refactoring-msm-queries-with-methods.md` that goes into this.**
+Right now there is a very long section called [Instance method review][Instance method review] in [Refactoring MSM Queries with Methods][Refactoring MSM Queries with Methods] that goes into this.**

 Try to reload the movie details page at **/movies/1**.
 You should see the title and year instead of "howdy!".